 The company has a very hierarchical structure with poor communication.
 Managers are unmotivated and have a very directive style.
 Internal communication is very unsatisfactory: most communication is vertical, either upwards.
 Little confidence in management and the numbers down.
 The quality of information is poor.

 Interpersonal relations are biased, information is distorted.
 Personal interests take precedence, islands of information are treasured by individuals.

-The Compuprod Case Study helped to determine the main functions within a company, the interfaces between functions and people and the requirements for communication.
+The objective for students is to determine the main functions within a company, the interfaces between functions and people and the requirements for communication.

 Each group played a department within the company.
 The UML diagrams below result from the exercise and the class’s thinking.

-The exercise demonstrated the necessity for communication, and for coherent systems to support it.
+The exercise was intended to demonstrate the necessity for communication, and for coherent systems to support it.
 Each actor requires and supplies a set of information to complete their job.

 This interdependence reinforces the need to apply methods to ensure that the quality of data remains high to maintain efficiency within the organisation.

 - Need for strong management support of projects.

 - There may be strong resistance to change.

 - Senior management must own transversal functions to ensure that specifications include company-wide requirements.